SabreBirdOne/BlasterBrowser/docs/database_schema.md

 - Each listing has a price.
 Listings with variable prices have a price of -1.
 - Each listing may have a name, link to the a webpage, and a description.

+The database collects data about darts:
+- Each dart has a name, which is unique in the database
+- Each dart has a dart_type: short dart, elite dart, rival, mega, mega_xl
+- Each dart has a description

+The database collects data about magazines:
+- Each magazine has a name, which is unique in the database
+- Each magazine has a capacity, dart_type (see above), and shape: straight, curved, etc.
+- Each magazine has a description

 The database collects data about blaster builds:
 - Each build has a unique id, unique in the database
 - Each build has a name, date published, and description
 - Each build has 4 stats: max, min, mean, sd of dart velocity (feet per second), published by the build author.
+- Each build has a mag_feeding_form: mag in front, mag in grip, bullpup, side, top, top layflat, belt fed, hopper fed, back fed (Example: conquest pro)
+- Each build has an action: pump action, slide prime, bolt action, lever action, back prime (example: nitefinder), semi automatic, fully automatic, etc. (a blaster can be built to have many actions, but each build should usually only have 1 action type.)

 The database collects data about blaster build guides:
 - Each build guide is uniquely identified by a build id and a link, which together are unique in the database.